Group Facilitation

 What does this look like during a meeting, gathering, workshop, offsite or conversation?

 Nancy Kline has developed several applications that meet the 10 components and encourage people to deepen their thinking and share their best ideas.
-The applications are Thinking Pairs, Dialogue, Round, Open Discussion, the Time to Think Council, Presentations and Thinking Partnership.
+The applications suitable for group faciliation are Thinking Pairs, Dialogue, Round, Open Discussion and/or the Time to Think Council.
 These applications can be used individually or in combination during a meeting and will be facilitated by me.

 Thinking Pairs